winddori2002/TriAAN-VC/README.md

 ## 3. Preprocess

-The preprocess stages contain feature extraction, making data paths, and eval pairs.
+The preprocess stages contain dataset split, feature extraction, making data paths, and eval pairs.

 The steps are for VCTK dataset and if you want to use other dataset, you need to modify the details.